AccelNA/bookmark.new/README.md

 ##<a name="Technology"></a>Technologies Used

+* Cloud: Amazon Web Services (AWS)
-a.
-Database: DynamoDB by amazon
+* Database: Amazon DynamoDB

-b.
-Serverside: Java
+* Server-side: Java

-c.
-Web Framework: Spring
+* Web Framework: Spring

-d.
-Web Server: Apache Tomcat

-e.
-ClientSide: Angular JS
+* Frontend Framework: AngularJS
+* RWD: Bootstrap

 ##<a name="Build"></a>How to build